Pierre Teilhard de Chardin - Ellen and Mary Lukas Collection

 The material consists of correspondence to the Lukases from individuals who had known Teilhard, photocopies of correspondence from Teilhard collected by the Lukases (much of which is unpublished), and a number of photogrpahs of persons and places in Teilhard's life, as well as two original letters from Teilhard.
 In addition, the collection oncludes some of the Lukases' notes and annotations, a cassette tape of Teilhard speaking, and an unrelated letter to Mary Lukas from playwright Edward Albee.

-Please note that three folders in the collection are restricted from use during the lives of their respective subjects: Box 1 Folder 10 (Isabelle de la Bouillerye), Box 2 Folder 14 (Francois Russo, S.J.), and Box 3 Folder 5 (Rhode de Terra).
+Please note that two folders in the collection are restricted from use during the lives of their respective subjects: Box 1 Folder 10 (Isabelle de la Bouillerye) and Box 2 Folder 14 (Francois Russo, S.J.).

 Dates